btf-org/flank/README.md

 ### 2. If SQL Server is running locally on Windows, configure it for WSL

-> If SQL Server is running on another server, skip to the Ubuntu section below.
+> If SQL Server is running on another server, skip to the step 3 below

 WSL runs in a separate network environment from Windows.
 To connect to SQL Server running locally on Windows: